Kotlin/kotlinx.coroutines/coroutines-guide.md

 This is a short guide on core features of `kotlinx.coroutines` with a series of examples.

+## Introduction and setup

+Kotlin, as a language, provides only minimal low-level APIs in its standard library to enable various other libraries to utilize coroutines.
+Unlike many other languages with similar capabilities, `async` and `await` are not keywords in Kotlin and are not even part of its standard library.

+`kotlinx.coroutines` in one such rich library.
+It contains a number of high-level coroutine-enabled primitives that this guide covers, including `async` and `await`.
+You need to add a dependency on `kotlinx-coroutines-core` module as explained [here](README.md#using-in-your-projects) to use primitives from this guide in your projects.

 ## Table of contents

 <!--- TOC -->